 PowerShell is an awesome tool, and as an IT pro or a Developer you probably want to use its powerful automation potential to automate your own tasks.
-One of the most common tasks PowerShell is used for, is to create reports with information from all over the Microsoft ecosystem.
-In Reporting with PowerShell HTML and Enhanced HTML you will first learn what HTML files are, and why they are the best medium to display your reports.
+In this course, Reporting with Windows PowerShell HTML and Enhanced HTML, you will learn the most common tasks PowerShell and create reports with information from all over the Microsoft ecosystem.
+First, you will learn what HTML files are, and why they are the best medium to display your reports.
 Next, you will explore how to use the out-of-the-box ConvertTo-HTML PowerShell cmdlet to export PowerShell objects to HTML.
 Finally, you will discover how to use the Enhanced HTML2 PowerShell module to create beautiful looking reports, with advanced features such as conditional formatting depending on values inside the PowerShell object.
-When you're finished with this course, you will have the skills and knowledge of PowerShell needed to create HTML reports in PowerShell.
+When you are finished with this course, you will have the skills and knowledge of PowerShell needed to create HTML reports in PowerShell.

 Vlad is an Office 365 consultant helping organizations get the most out their Microsoft 365 Digital Workplace.
 IT Professional at heart, Vlad focuses on helping administrators deploy, manage, automate, and configure governance across services such as SharePoint, OneDrive for Business, and Microsoft Teams.

 As an author, Microsoft Certified Trainer and recognized international speaker, Vlad has helped over a million IT Professionals and end-users across the globe to better understand and to get the most out of Office 365 and the greater Microsoft 365 platform.
 Vlad is the author of three SharePoint books published by Apress and over 25 courses on Pluralsight covering Microsoft 365, Azure, and the Power Platform.